 Your parent, spouse, or other loved one needs nursing home care, and it is up to you to find a safe place for your loved one to live.
 You have many choices, and you want to make the right one.
-Below, our experienced Kentucky nursing home abuse lawyers provide an easy-to-use guide for choosing a safe nursing home.
+Below, our experienced Louisville nursing home abuse lawyers provide an easy-to-use guide for how to choose the best Kentucky nursing home for your loved one.

 How to Start Your Search for a Safe Nursing Home